|Academic Profile |

 Nanyang Assistant Professor, School of Biological Sciences

-She completed her undergraduate degree in Biological Sciences in 2005 at Stanford University and her PhD with the National University of Singapore Graduate School for Integrative Sciences and Engineering (NGS) in 2009, at the Genome Institute of Singapore with Dr Ruan Yijun as her PhD supervisor.
-She developed a method called ChIA-PET for investigations into 3-dimensional genome organization using massively parallel Paired End Tag sequencing.
-She was a participant of the “ENCODE” consortium under the United States National Institutes of Health.
-She worked as a Lee Kuan Yew Post-doctoral Fellow in Duke-NUS Graduate Medical School where she applied genomic techniques to the study of apoptosis.
-She was an Assistant Professor at Yale-NUS before moving to NTU, where she taught a popular course on "Foundations of Science: Cancer".
+She completed her undergraduate degree in Biological Sciences in 2005 at Stanford University and her PhD with the National University of Singapore Graduate School for Integrative Sciences and Engineering (NGS) in 2009, at the Genome Institute of Singapore.
+She worked as a Lee Kuan Yew Post-doctoral Fellow in Duke-NUS Graduate Medical School.
+She became a Junior Principal in the Cancer Science Institute of Singapore in 2013 upon winning a National Research Foundation Fellowship, and joined School of Biological Sciences, NTU as an Assistant Professor in 2015.

-She has 17 publications, which have been cited over 1500 times, and includes publications in journals such as Nature.
-She is a co-inventor on two patents.
-She is a recipient of the Agency for Science, Technology and Research (A*STAR) National Science Scholarships, one of three recipients of the inaugural L’Oreal-UNESCO for Women in Science National Fellowships in Singapore in 2009, and was the international winner of the GE and Science prize in 2010.
-In 2013, she received the National Research Foundation (NRF) fellowship.
-In 2014, she received the A*STAR/SNAS Young Scientist Award.
+She was a recipient of the Agency for Science, Technology and Research (A*STAR) National Science Scholarships, a L’Oreal-UNESCO for Women in Science National Fellowships in Singapore in 2009, and was the international winner of the GE and Science prize, as well as the A*STAR/SNAS Young Scientist Award.

 - Artificial intelligence for the prediction of alternative splicing from epigenomics and transcriptomics data in cancer

 - De-orphanizing Non-coding Somatic Mutations In CancersThrough Chromatin Interactions